-With the Fourth of July falling conveniently on a Saturday this year, you have the perfect opportunity to spend a long weekend in Chicago – a city known for its festive summer celebrations.
+With the 4th of July falling nicely on a Monday this year, you have the perfect opportunity to spend a long weekend in Chicago – a city known for its festive summer celebrations.

 Navy Pier Fireworks – Navy Pier

-Head to the Pier or Millennium Park for the best views – but be warned the crowds will be fierce.
+Head to Navy Pier or Millennium Park for the best views – but be warned the crowds will be fierce.
 This year’s fireworks begin promptly at 9:30 pm.

 Since opening in 1995, the Navy Pier has brought thousands of international and domestic tourists to the shore of Lake Michigan.
 The park is the perfect destination for the entire family and will surely be a great place to enjoy the 4th of July.

-There are tons of great rides to go on including the Navy Pier Carousel, Navy Pier Ferris, Navy Pier Wave Swinger and The Light House at Navy Pier.
+There are tons of great rides to go on including the Navy Pier Centennial Wheel, Navy Pier Wave Swinger and The Light House at Navy Pier.
 There’s also a miniature golf course featuring 18, Chicago-themed holes.